una-language/una-language/readme.md

 #### Logical operators

-Una has all basic logical operators that work the same as in JavaScript:
+Una has all basic logical operators.
+But unlike JS single characters are used for `and` and `or`.

 -   `&` - and
 -   `|` - or